 We want all our customers to benefit from Three's network, website and services.

 From choosing a phone through to making calls and getting advice, we want to make sure you get the resources and services you need to get the most out of Three.
-Below we’ve set out a list of some of the ways we’re making the service we provide open and accessible to everyone.
+We’ve set out a list of some of the ways we’re making the service we provide open and accessible to everyone.
 Our aim is to be the very best-in-class in this area, so if you can suggest any ways we can improve our accessibility services, please let us know.

 Register for Three's Accessibility Services.